TrueNASTrueNAS Nightly Development Documentation

 Creating Share Users

-Share users are those with permissions to access the share.
-You can create the user before you create the share or after creating the share.
-Administrators can provision share users using a directory server such as Active Directory or LDAP.
+Share users have permissions to access the share.
+You can create the user before or after you create the share.

-To add non-SMB share users or edit users, go to Credentials > Local Users to add or edit the user(s).
+To add non-SMB share users or edit users, go to Credentials > Users to add or edit the user(s).
 Click Add to create a new or as many new user accounts as you need.

 Enter the values in each required field, verify Samba Authentication is selected for SMB share users, then click Save.
 For more information on the fields and adding users, see Creating User Accounts.